on

 }

-In order to access Xplan API using OAuth access token, you need to add Authorization HTTP Header to your Xplan API request:
+In order to access the Xplan API using the OAuth access token, you need to add Authorization HTTP Header to your Xplan API request:

 Authorization: bearer my_access_token